Probability Metrics for Tropical Spaces of Different Dimensions: Background and Preliminaries

 \begin{definition}[Tropical Algebra] The \emph{tropical algebra} is the semiring $\overline\R = \R \cup \{- \infty\}$ with the addition and multiplication operators---tropical addition and tropical multiplication, respectively---given by

 The additive identity is $-\infty$ and the multiplicative identity is $0$.
 Tropical subtraction is not defined; tropical division is given by classical subtraction. \end{definition}

-\begin{remark} Note that \cite{maclagan2015introduction} uses the min-plus convention where tropical addition is given by the minimum between two elements, rather than the maximum as above.
-While they are equivalent, the max-plus convention has been used more frequently in recent applications \citep[e.g.,][]{yoshida2019tropicalPCA,yoshida2022hit,aliatimis2023tropical}. \end{remark}
+\begin{remark} Note that \cite{maclagan2015introduction} use the min-plus convention where tropical addition is given by the minimum between two elements, rather than the maximum as above.
+While they are equivalent, we use the max-plus convention as this has been used more frequently in recent applications \citep[e.g.,][]{yoshida2019tropicalPCA,yoshida2022hit,aliatimis2023tropical}. \end{remark}

-Using tropical algebra, we can define tropical parallels to most algebraic objects.
-For example, matrix multiplication is given by

-Similarly, we can define tropical polynomials as the maximum of finitely many linear maps with integer coefficients.
-While classical polynomials are uniquely defined up to scaling by their roots, tropical polynomials are uniquely defined up to tropical scaling by their nonlinear points.
-That is, the points where the maximum is achieved by two or more linear maps.
-These nonlinear points are referred to as the \emph{tropical hypersurface} of a polynomial.
+Using the tropical algebra, we can define tropical parallels to most algebraic objects.
+For example, we can define tropical polynomials as the maximum of finitely many linear maps with integer coefficients.
 Evaluating functions or other mathematical expressions using the tropical algebra is referred to as \emph{tropicalisation}.

 The metric space in which we work is the following. \begin{definition}[Tropical projective torus, Tropical metric] The $n$-dimensional \emph{tropical projective torus} is a quotient space constructed by endowing $\R^{n+1}$ with the equivalence relation